 3. Submit a resume and/or written statement of purpose

 4. Have at least one year of clinical experience working as an RN

-Typical Curriculum (Coursework & Clinical Training) of NP Programs in California
+Typical Curriculum (Coursework & Clinical Training) of Nurse Practitioner Programs in California

 Both MSN and DNP curriculum prepare registered nurses to work in advanced practice.
-MSN programs prepare RNs to take on management roles in healthcare.
-DNP programs lead RNs to a terminal nursing degree where they can be engaged in nursing leadership in a broad variety of specialty areas.
+MSN-Nurse Practitioner programs in California prepare RNs to provide advanced care in their chosen area of specialty.
+DNP programs lead RNs to a terminal nurse practitioner degree where they can be engaged in leadership in their area of specialty.

 BSN to MSN:

 Typically, BSN to MSN programs consist of core nursing courses as well as specialized nursing courses.
 In California, students enrolled in a BSN to MSN program are expected to take at least the following courses.